guillesotelo/down-detector-api/readme.md

 </VirtualHost>
 ```

-After this we need to map our ServerName's placeholders in our hosts file:
+After this, we need to map our ServerName's placeholders in our host file:

 ```bash
 sudo nano /etc/hosts